-- The Trust, the safeguarding hub and Islington Council are working closely together to ensure that safeguarding practice is accurately recorded on the new Electronic Patient Record system, RIO.
-These forms were newly introduced in quarter 1. - A safeguarding handbook has been developed alongside internal training and forums ongoing to discuss expectations.
-Moving forward, data collection will be automatic but still requires managers to check constantly the quality and recording thereof. - Ongoing forums for SAM's and drop in for frontline workers are continuing to discuss complex cases, obtain advice and ask about the safeguarding processes.
+- The Trust, the safeguarding hub and Islington Council are working closely together to ensure that safeguarding practice is accurately recorded on the new Electronic Patient Record system, RIO. - A safeguarding handbook has been developed alongside internal training and forums ongoing to discuss expectations.
+Moving forward, data collection will be automatic but still requires managers to check constantly the quality and recording thereof. - Ongoing forums for Safeguarding Adult Managers (SAM's) and drop in for frontline workers are continuing to discuss complex cases, obtain advice and ask about the safeguarding processes.